 take matters to court to resolve a parenting plan.

-There are multiple custody options, including the following:
+multiple custody options, including the following:

 Sole physical custody: This means that one parent will have primary control of where a child